pyta-uoft/website/index.md

 ### Bad exception order (E0701) {#E0701}

-Except blocks are analyzed sequentially (from top to bottom) and the block that meets the criteria for catching the exception first will be used.
-This means if you have a more generic exception type before a specific exception type, you will never trigger the code in the block that is hidden by the generic exception.
+Except blocks are analyzed sequentially (from top to bottom) and the first block that meets the criteria for catching the exception will be used.
+This means that if we have a generic exception type before a specific exception type, the code for the specific exception type will never be reached.

-It is also good practice since you want to narrow down the exception type to be as specific as possible, since the more generic exception may catch other types as well.

 ~~~~ {include="E0701_bad_except_order"}
 ~~~~